Jelly-RDF/jelly-jvm/docs/docs/getting-started-plugins.md

 ### Jelly-SPARQL support

-The Jena plugin JAR also bundles [Jelly-SPARQL](index.md#jelly-sparql-experimental), the columnar format for SPARQL query results.
-Dropping the JAR in your classpath registers it in Jena's result set readers and writers under the name `Jelly-SPARQL`, with the media type `application/x-jelly-sparql` and the `.jellys` file extension.
+Both plugin JARs also bundle [Jelly-SPARQL](index.md#jelly-sparql-experimental), the columnar format for SPARQL query results.
+Dropping a JAR in your classpath registers the format under the name `Jelly-SPARQL`, with the media type `application/x-jelly-sparql` and the `.jellys` file extension.

+In Apache Jena and RDF4J, this covers the result set readers and writers, for both SELECT and ASK results.

 In Fuseki, this also enables content negotiation: a client that sends `Accept: application/x-jelly-sparql` gets SELECT and ASK results back in Jelly-SPARQL.